back

 Best

-This is just my best guess... but it's most likely that
+This is just my best educated guess... but it's likely that,

-at some later time astrologers (many of which throughout
+at some point in time, astrologers (many of which throughout

-the past 2,000 years have themselves been Christian) naturally
+the past 2,000 years have themselves been Christian and

 Notice